spsforks/QB64-Wiki/STATIC.md

 * A STATIC list can be used in [SUB](SUB) and [FUNCTION](FUNCTION) procedures to designate one or more variables to retain their values.
 * Variables and arrays with static storage will retain their values in between procedure calls.
 The values may also be used recursively.
-> * variableName may include a type suffix or use [AS](AS) to specify a type other than the default [SINGLE](SINGLE) type.
+  * variableName may include a type suffix or use [AS](AS) to specify a type other than the default [SINGLE](SINGLE) type.
-> * Arrays with static storage are declared by specifying empty parenthesis following the array name.
+  * Arrays with static storage are declared by specifying empty parenthesis following the array name.
 See [Arrays](Arrays)
 * STATIC can be used after the name of a [SUB](SUB) or [FUNCTION](FUNCTION) in the procedure to force all variables to retain their values.
-* **Recursive procedures may be required to be STATIC to avoid a Stack Overflow!
-QB64 programs may just close!**
+* **Recursive procedures may be required to be STATIC to avoid a Stack Overflow error.
+QB64 programs may just close.**
 * [$STATIC]($STATIC) defined program [arrays](arrays) cannot be [REDIM](REDIM) or use [_PRESERVE](_PRESERVE).

 ## Example(s)